Three Thousand Years

 Three Thousand Years is a science fiction novel by American writer Thomas Calvert McClary.
 It was first published in book form in 1954 by Fantasy Press in an edition of 1,454 copies.
-The novel was originally serialized in the magazine Astounding SF in 1938 and was rewritten for book release.
+Originally serialized in the magazine Astounding SF in 1938, the novel rewritten for its book release.

-The novel concerns scientists who attempt to build a utopia after the earth has been placed in suspended animation for 3,000 years.
+The novel concerns scientists who attempt to build a utopia after the Earth has been placed in suspended animation for 3,000 years.

 Reception

-Anthony Boucher panned the novel, finding it "inept, improbable and crudely written."
-P. Schuyler Miller found the novel "crude [but] not so archaic as you might suppose."
+Anthony Boucher panned the novel, finding it "inept, improbable, and crudely written."
+P. Schuyler Miller described the novel as "crude [but] not so archaic as you might suppose."